 Wrecks that can be salvaged are not game generated resources.
 Each is the remains of a player-won combat with an enemy ship, including A.I. ships and Alien ships.
 Alien salvage will be only briefly discussed.

 Salvaging requires skill in a weapon type, Scan Tech, and Device Tech.

-The tutorial “What do I Need to Salvage Wrecks?” has a complete list of salvage weapons and scanners, and is a valuable reference.
+The tutorial “What do I Need to Salvage Wrecks?” has a complete list of salvage weapons and scanners, and is an invaluable reference.

-The captain will require a Class A salvage weapon.
-These are available as both Energy and Kinetic weapons, and are available at the store Lock-N-Load.
+Ship Wreck Salvage requires a Class A salvage Weapon.
+These are available as both Energy and Kinetic weapons, and are available in their early forms at the Lock-N-Load store.
 The captain should pick based on the weapon skill the captain has chosen.
 The Kinetic Salvage Drills and Energy Salvage Lasers are equivalent in effect, though like other Kinetic weapons, Drills require slightly less energy and skill points.

 Class B weapons are used for salvaging destroyed pirate RAID bases, and Class C weapons (Energy and Plasma only) are used to salvage Alien Hulks.
 Plasma weapon based Class A wreck lasers are only used on alien ships.
 These are outside the scope of this tutorial, and the captain need not acquire such equipment at this time.

 The “damage” of the salvage weapon determines how much tonnage of the wreck is destroyed / retrieved in each weapon firing, and that tonnage may or may not be converted to resources.
 As with mining, having a second salvage weapon is of no particular benefit, unless the captain wishes to switch to a smaller weapon at the final end of the wreck.